rohanshar/endurocoBlog/_posts/Average-power-or-heart-rate.md

 ---
 title: "Average power or heart rate?"
+excerpt: >
-excerpt: "Average power or heart rate?
+  Average power or heart rate?
               A question that comes up frequently is what power or heart rate you should focus on in your intervals with the JOIN Cycling workouts.
-For example, should you l"
+For example, should you l
 coverImage: "/assets/blog/dynamic-routing/cover.jpg"
-date: "2024-02-05T16:06:01.290Z"
+date: "2024-02-02T04:00:19.947Z"
 author:
-  name: "JJ Kasper"
+  name: "Rohan Sharma"
   picture: "/assets/blog/authors/jj.jpeg"
 ogImage:
   url: "/assets/blog/dynamic-routing/cover.jpg"